Research Group: Centre for Theoretical Physics

 Length of Study in Years: 3-4

 Full-time Project: yes

-A solid understanding of Quantum Field Theory, supersymmetry, group theory, and some basic knowledge of General Relativity and String Theory.
+A solid understanding of Quantum Field Theory and General Relativity, and some knowledge of supersymmetry and group theory.